-Regardless of these divergent claims, AI is becoming a powerful presence in everyday life that is unlikely to diminish in influence.
+AI is becoming a powerful presence in everyday life that is unlikely to diminish in influence.
 Consequently, teacher education programs must prepare their candidates to use the AI technologies equipping them with the knowledge and skills to integrate these tools into their instructional practices.
-Recognizing the importance and growing need for teachers to become proficient in using these technologies, numerous technological companies have developed AI tools tailored specifically for teachers and students.
 Programs such as Magicschool.ai, Brisk, and Khanmingo, among others, facilitate the integration of AI into teaching practices and students’ learning activities.
-These new AI tools offer significant potential to accelerate adoption of AI into classroom teaching and student learning.

-Two years ago, Google introduced NotebookLM, designed for educators and students (Franzen, 2025).
+Specifically, two years ago, Google introduced NotebookLM, designed for educators and students (Franzen, 2025).
 This tool permits the upload of up to 50 sources per notebook (folders) and provides quick-access functions that nearly instantly generate study guides, summaries, and FAQ documents without the need for users to compose detailed prompts.
-A notable feature of NotebookLM is its capability to produce audio recordings (podcasts) featuring professional-sounding narrators discussing the notebook’s contents.
+A notable feature of NotebookLM is its capability to produce audio recordings (i.e., podcasts) featuring professional-sounding narrators discussing the notebook’s contents.
 NotebookLM is intended to serve as a digital assistant that helps teachers and students organize, summarize, identify key concepts and understand the files uploaded to it.
-Furthermore, the tool restricts its analyses exclusively to the files uploaded within each notebook, rather than sourcing information externally from the internet.
-Given these powerful educational features and Google’s widespread accessibility among our teacher candKtes, this study examined their perspectives on using NotebookLM as a resource in their own teaching practices.
+Furthermore, the tool restricts its analyses exclusively to the files uploaded within each notebook, rather than sourcing information externally from the internet

+This study examined their perspectives on using NotebookLM as a resource in their own teaching practices.
 Theoretical Framework

-Teachers' beliefs about classroom pedagogy influence their planning, interactions and assessments of student learning.
-Moreover, it is widely recognized that teachers’ belief systems have great impact on their instruction and their students’ learning (Bruner, 1996; Dewey, 1933).
+Teachers' beliefs about classroom pedagogy influence their planning, interactions and assessments of student learning(Bruner, 1996; Dewey, 1933).
 In a review of research about the effects of teacher beliefs on classroom instruction, Pajares (1992) found that teachers’ beliefs tend to be highly stable, resistant to change and function as powerful filters for new information and experiences.

-Research about teachers’ beliefs has a long history and is linked to variety of theoretical frameworks.
-Teachers’ beliefs often originate from their personal experiences as students in K-12 classrooms that are difficult to recognize or change (Bruner, 1996; Zeichner & Tabachnick, 1981).
-Teacher beliefs encompass attributions that explain why some children learn while others do not (e.g., Dweck, 2000).
+Teachers’ beliefs often originate from their personal experiences as students in K-12 classrooms and are difficult to recognize or change (Bruner, 1996; Zeichner & Tabachnick, 1981).
+These beliefs encompass attributions that explain why some children learn while others do not (e.g., Dweck, 2000).
 Studies on self-efficacy show that teachers and students who believe in their ability to successfully complete learning tasks are much more likely to achieve success than those who lack the same confidence (Bandura, 1997; Pajares, 1996).
-Importantly, such research illustrates the powerful impact that teacher beliefs can have on students’ learning (Rosenthal & Jacobsen, 1968).
-Research about reflective teaching practices (Cochran-Smith & Lytle, 2009; Schön, 1983; Zeichner & Liston, 1996) is also related to teacher beliefs.
-Their beliefs can be so ingrained in their interpretations of classroom life that regardless of the theories and practices studied in teacher education programs, these beliefs can be the dominating force influencing their classroom instruction.
-Helping teacher candidates develop reflective practices that challenge their pre-existing beliefs about their lessons offers important opportunities for reform and improvement of classroom pedagogy.
+Such research illustrates the powerful impact that teacher beliefs can have on students’ learning (Rosenthal & Jacobsen, 1968).
+Research about reflective teaching practices (Cochran-Smith & Lytle, 2009; Schön, 1983; Zeichner & Liston, 1996) is also related to teacher beliefsHelping teacher candidates develop reflective practices that challenge their pre-existing beliefs offers important opportunities for reform and improvement of classroom pedagogy

-These as well as other theoretical frameworks point to the worth of studying the effects of teacher beliefs on teaching and learning.
-Teacher education programs must not only present current knowledge and methods for teaching, but they must also challenge their candidates to critical self-reflection about their preexisting beliefs about classroom teaching and student learning.

 Teacher Beliefs and Technology Integration